-Introduction to the techniques involved in adapting basic blocks for tailored garments.
-Focus on the fabric selection and design details used to style tailored garments and exposure to a variety of tailoring methods; culminates in the pattern development and construction of an original coat or suit design.
-All eligible Fashion Design students will submit final garments to a jury panel of industry professionals to earn their place in the annual CREO fashion show.
+A 1⁄2 scale introduction to the techniques involved in adapting basic blocks for tailored garments.
+Focus on the fabric selection and design details used to style tailored garments and exposure to a variety of tailoring methods.
+Students will create a 1⁄2 scale blazer in order to gain skills needed to incorporate tailoring into future collection development.
+Offered every other Fall.
 Prerequisite: FSH 212 Draping.
 Fee.